-Oral and maxillofacial surgeons, like Dr. Shannon Davis and Dr. Rebecca Woodford at Atlantic Oral Surgery & Dental Implant Centre, are experts at treating serious facial injuries like broken jaws, cuts, and other facial bone fractures.
+Oral and maxillofacial surgeons, like our doctors at Atlantic Oral Surgery & Dental Implant Centre, are experts at treating serious facial injuries like broken jaws, cuts, and other facial bone fractures.
 Our doctors have years of hospital-based experience treating emergency facial injuries, and Dr. Davis is certified in both advanced traumatic life support and pediatric life support.
 Our staff will do everything to see emergency injury cases as soon as possible, usually the same day you call.

 If you or a loved one experiences a facial or dental trauma, you will likely be treated by an oral and maxillofacial surgeon.
 Most hospitals require that an oral surgeon is on call to treat facial injuries.
 This is because oral surgeons have a deeper understanding of the balance between the facial structures, allowing them to detect damage to surrounding facial structures like salivary glands, nerves, and teeth.

 Facial Injuries Treated by Oral Surgeons

 Oral surgeons can treat a wide variety of facial injuries and conditions.
 Some of the most common ones include: